 Serenading supporters with a rendition of the Beach Boys' Sloop John B after securing Premier League survival in 2009 is another.

 Jimmy Bullard, who played under Brown at Hull, once re-enacted the public admonishment of his team-mates as a goal celebration.
 A devilish send up of the manager he has so much affection for.

-"I think a lot of people have been narrow minded when it comes to Phil," said Bullard, who retired from football in 2012.
+"I think a lot of people have been narrow minded when it comes to Phil," said Bullard,

 "He's only singing back to the fans?
 What's the big deal?
 I found it brilliant and refreshing that a manager had the balls to do that.
 But there aren't a lot of people like Phil."

 A play-off final victory, beating Arsenal in their own yard, Premier League survival - yet all everyone wants to bleat on about is a sing song and a telling off.

 "It's water off a duck's back to me now.
 It was water off a duck's back at the time," said Brown.

 "But it does sort of stay with you, for the wrong reasons.
 They don't talk about the win at the Emirates, they don't talk about the win at Wembley, the 104-year history.
 They just want to talk about half-time team talks.

 "Many a time people sit down in front of me in public places, and I'm thinking 'what is that all about?'.
 But at the end of the day, it is what it is.
 It's got nothing to do with Saturday."